 Even young children can undertake simple activities alone and in collaboration with their peers.
 They can be expected to follow rules, share and demonstrate self-control and empathy.

-Children are especially likely to be prepared for an early years programme if they have already participated in a somewhat structured learning environment, such as childcare, kindergarten or some other type of playschool programme.
+Children are especially likely to be prepared for an early years programme if they have already participated in a somewhat structured learning environment, such as childcare, kindergarten or some other type of preschool programme.
 Children who have acclimated well to these settings are usually good candidates for a more formal learning environment.

 Our thoughtfully chosen early childhood curriculum is based on the IB PYP (International Baccalaureate Primary Years Programme) and also aligns with age-appropriate learning outcomes established by the English National Curriculum.

 There are quite a number of early childhood programmes offered worldwide, such as Montessori, Reggio Emilia and Waldorf.
 OWIS has selected the Early Years component of the IB PYP because we believe that it provides our students with the ideal foundation for their future education and offers a balanced approach in which students thrive.
 We also incorporate elements of other well-regarded curricula, such as the Montessori method, into our programme.
-We recognise that play-based learning is the best way for our youngest students to develop essential skills and become intuitive and curious learners.
+We recognise that play-based learning is the best way for our youngest students in nursery and kindergarten levels to develop essential skills and become intuitive and curious learners.

-We surveyed parents to find out what they value most about our Early Years programme.
+We surveyed parents to find out what they value most about our preschool programme.
 They cited our highly personalised learning approach, teaching methods to develop students’ skills and ample opportunities to interact with teachers among the best characteristics of our programme.
 Consider some other highlights of our Early Childhood Programme:

-Our teachers are handpicked from a sizable pool of early childhood educators, based on their experience, values and passion for lifelong learning.
+Our teachers are handpicked from a sizable pool of preschool educators, based on their experience, values and passion for lifelong learning.
 They regularly participate in professional development to stay up-to-date on the latest best practices in early childhood education.
 They also enjoy collaborating to exchange ideas and provide one another with valuable feedback.

 All their work behind the scenes enables them to make learning come alive in the classroom.
 Well-versed in the benefits of holistic education, our teachers provide students with a wide range of fun, challenging activities that facilitate critical thinking, problem-solving, communication, collaboration and other key skill sets.
 Interactive, play-based activities make learning especially meaningful by empowering children to make connections between different topics and concepts.
-Our early childhood programme introduces young students to the transdisciplinary framework they will follow throughout the rest of their years at OWIS.
+Our preschool programme introduces young students to the transdisciplinary framework they will follow throughout the rest of their years at OWIS.